-General municipal elections shall be held in said city at the same time as the primary election for state offices for the state of California under and pursuant to the general laws of the state of California governing elections in charter cities, so far as the same may be applicable, and except as herein otherwise provided.
-All other municipal elections that may be held by authority of this charter or of general law shall be known as special municipal elections, and shall be held, substantially as in this charter provided for general municipal elections; providing, however, that special elections to authorize any municipal or local public improvement, or the levy of assessment therefor, or to create a municipal bonded indebtedness, shall be held in conformity with any general law of the state relative thereto under which any such proceeding is instituted by the council, in case such general law provides for the procedure and manner of holding elections thereunder.
-(4-6-1971; 4-5-1977; 3-4-2003)
+General municipal elections shall be held in said city at the same time as the Primary general election for State Federal Offices for in the State of California under and pursuant to the general laws of the State of California governing elections in charter cities, so far as the same may be applicable, and except as herein otherwise provided.
+All other municipal elections that may be held by authority of this Charter or of general law shall be known as special municipal elections, and shall be held, substantially as in this Charter provided for general municipal elections; providing, however, that special elections to authorize any municipal or local public improvement, or the levy of assessment therefor, or to create a municipal bonded indebtedness, shall be held in conformity with any general law of the state relative thereto under which any such proceeding is instituted by the council, in case such general law provides for the procedure and manner of holding elections thereunder.